parietal-io/py-rbush/conda.recipe/readme.md

 conda convert --platform win-64 rbush-$VERSION*.tar.bz2 -o ../
 ```

-Use `anaconda upload` to upload the build to the `bokeh` channel.
-This requires
+Use `anaconda upload`.
+This requires you to be setup on `anaconda.org`,
-you to be setup on `anaconda.org`, and have the proper credentials to push to
+and have the proper credentials to push.
-the bokeh channel.

 ```bash
 anaconda login